Masjid Malabar: Architecture

 Malabar Mosque has been built upon the conventional Islamic architectural style.
 A.H Sidique, an immigrant from India who also designed Sri Guru Nanak Sat Sangh Sabha gurdwara on Wilkinson Road, designed the Malabar Mosque.

 The mosque is built upon a traditional architectural style; adorned with a big, central golden onion dome with a crescent and a star on the center top; and a big minaret shaped like an octagonal tower capped with a smaller dome with a crescent and a star on the right of the big dome.
 On the left of the big dome there is another smaller dome with a crescent and a star.

 The ground floor courts the Koran study area, the imam's room, and a visitors' lounge.
 A separate double-story annex houses offices and the ablution area.
 The main prayer hall is situated on the first floor.
 It faces the direction of Mecca and is surrounded by spacious verandas on its three sides.
 The staircase leading to the first level is also oriented towards Mecca.
 Mosque is a unique religious architecture in Singapore.

 To the rear, there is a now small, partly disused cemetery known as Tittacheri Muslim Cemetery which comprises a small part of the main Jalan Kubor Cemetery.
 Jalan Kubor has 4,752 graves, with prominent local leaders such as late local Justice of Peace Haji Ambok Sooloh Haji Omar and Kunji Koya Tangal buried there.
 Conservation works to the two mentioned leader's graves began alongside the upgrading works that begin in 2020.

+Burials

+Several figures of the Malabar community are buried within the mosque's courtyard.
+These include Kunhi Koya Thangal, a prominent Muslim scholar of the Malabar.
+There are also graves for the Bugis merchant Haji Omar and his wife Hajjah Boosainah.